 If you’re a runner before your baby arrives, your body is probably craving to run again now that your baby is here.
-Running (or any forms of movement) is great for both your physical and mental health; however, it’s important to ease your body safely towards your running goals considering how many changes and physical stress your body has gone through.
+Running (or any form of movement) is great for both your physical and mental health; however, it’s important to ease your body safely towards your running goals considering how many changes and physical stress your body has gone through.
 At Invigo Physiotherapy, I get asked a lot of questions when it comes to returning to running postpartum.
 Here I’ve made you a list of common concerns that most runner moms have.

 When can I start running after birth?